dustinpfister/blog_posts/_posts/threejs-examples-plane-mutate.md

 ## 3 - Conclusion

 I will have to come back to this example sooner or later when it comes to working on getting a better grasp on the various things to be aware of when mutating the position attribute of a buffer geometry class.
 A plane geometry created with the built in THREE.PlaneGeometry constructor just strokes me as a good starting point when it comes to starting to learn the basics of this sort of thing.
+It would be nice if I could just move a single point and be done with it, however the process is not always just that simple it would seem.
+In some cases I will not just want to just change the position of a vertex, but the position of a few vertices, and also there is updating the values of the normals also so that light will look the way that it should with the new position values.